rblades/dhworkbook_master/docs/module-4/Exercises.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/-9UEgWQIM2o?rel=0" title="Importing your map into Palladio" frameborder="0" gesture="media" allowfullscreen></iframe>
     <br>

 Congratulations!
 You've georectified a map, and used it as a base layer for a visualization of some point data.
-References these [notes on using a georectified map with the CartoDB service](https://gist.github.com/shawngraham/a49a9834984ae0792345).
+Reference [these notes on using a georectified map with the CartoDB service](https://gist.github.com/shawngraham/a49a9834984ae0792345).

 ![Image showing historical map overlayed on modern map](http://i.imgur.com/0gCjh5X.jpg)